Ambient-Impact/path-of-exile-2-item-filter/readme.md

 make
 ```

-The first time it's run,it will automatically create the [Python virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) and install [Jinja](https://jinja.palletsprojects.com/en/stable/) and [jinja-cli](https://github.com/mattrobenolt/jinja2-cli) to it, before attempting to build the filter.
+The first time it's run, it will automatically create the [Python virtual environment](https://packaging.python.org/en/latest/tutorials/installing-packages/#creating-virtual-environments) and install [Jinja](https://jinja.palletsprojects.com/en/stable/) and [jinja-cli](https://github.com/mattrobenolt/jinja2-cli) to it, before attempting to build the filter.
 Subsequent builds should be instant and not require it to install anything.